huixiancheng/PCB-RandNet/README.md

 ## Environment Setup
-- Install python packages
+Install python packages
 ```
 conda env create -f my_env.yaml
 conda activate randla
 ```
+Note:
-Note: Not all packages are necessary, you can refer to this environment to install.
+- Not all packages are necessary, you can refer to this environment to install.
+- Since we are using operator `torch.take_along_dim` that are only available in pytorch version ≥ 1.9.0 in [here](https://github.com/huixiancheng/PCB-RandNet/blob/3d05d457761f5f096263b9658940bc7d01ce04eb/train_both_SemanticKITTI.py#L170), please make sure that the installed version meets the requirements.

-- Compile C++ Wrappers
+Compile C++ Wrappers
 ```
 bash compile_op.sh
 ```